US E3 Visa Information For Australian Nationals

 E3 visa sponsorship

-Your employer is only eligible to be sponsor if they meet US corporation and immigrant-employment regulations and apply successfully to the Department of Labor (DOL) for a labor condition application (LCA).
+Your employer is only eligible to be a sponsor if they meet US corporation and immigrant-employment regulations and apply successfully to the Department of Labor (DOL) for a labor condition application (LCA).

 Only with the LCA can your prospective employer then petition the United States Citizenship and Immigration Services (USCIS) to classify you as a temporary worker within the E-3 visa category.